-No benefits are provided for services and supplies that are furnished after your termination date in this health plan.
-There is one exception.
-This health plan will continue to provide coverage for inpatient covered services, but only if you are receiving covered inpatient care on your termination date.
+No benefits are provided for services and supplies that are furnished after your termination date in this health plan unless otherwise required by law.

+Exception for inpatient admissions prior to January 1, 2025: For inpatient admissions that begin prior to January 1, 2025, this health plan will continue to provide coverage for inpatient covered services, but only if you are receiving covered inpatient care on your termination date.
 In this case, coverage will continue to be provided until all the benefits allowed by your health plan have been used up or the date of discharge, whichever comes first.
-But, this does not apply if your coverage in this health plan is canceled for misrepresentation or fraud.
+But, this exception does not apply if your coverage in this health plan is canceled for misrepresentation or fraud.